 Of course, if you feel like your real holiday present is that you get to stow that elf away until the last few weeks of the year, then it's the perfect time to find a good hiding spot.
 Make sure you tuck them in a part of the house that is impenetrable to your little ones — the last thing you want to do is explain to the kids why the elf is tucked away with their old school projects in the middle of spring — and in a spot that you will remember.
 Yea, good luck with that.

 The other option to ensure that your little ones won't stumble upon the elf prematurely before the following year is to get rid it from your house altogether.
 Send it off to grandma and grandpa's, donate it to the Salvation army, or gift it to another family if your kid is borderline too old for the elf's antics anyway.

-Ultimately, what you choose to do with your Elf is up to you.
+Ultimately, what you choose to do with your Elf on Christmas Day and after is up to you.
 Just like no two families celebrate the holidays in exactly the same way, no two families hosts their Elf in quite the same way.
 Maybe you’ll send your Elf back to the North Pole, maybe you’ll give him his own bed in a tissue box, maybe you’ll take him on vacation.
 Santa is supposedly a pretty flexible employer.

 This article was originally published on